jigor/DRLND_Project3_Collab_Compet/Report.md

 FCS1 size = 400
 FC2 size = 400

-Input parameters are state (size 24) in first layer and action (size 2) in second layer and output is Q  value (size 1).
+Input parameters are states (size 48) in first layer and actions (size 4)  in second layer and output is Q  value (size 1).

 The activation function is *relu* on output of all hidden layers of Actor, except on the last layer of Actor where I used tanh (because the action values are in range [-1.1]).
-Critic is using *leaky_relu* activation function in all layers except the last layer of Critic where I did not use any activation function because the output was Q value.
+Critic is using *leaky_relu* activation function in all layers except the last layer, where I did not use any activation function because the output is Q value.

 The hyper parameters are: